lofmb/lofmb.github.io/README.md

 ---

 ## Projects
-Project: Using World Data, What can be considered some of the best Caribbean holiday destinations?</p>
+Project: Using World Data, What can be considered some of the best Caribbean holiday destinations?